obsproject/obs-websocket/docs/partials/introduction.md

     Success = 100,

-    // The `requestType` key is missing from the request data MissingRequestType = 203,
+    // The `requestType` field is missing from the request data MissingRequestType = 203,
-    // The request type is invalid (does not exist) UnknownRequestType = 204,
+    // The request type is invalid or does not exist UnknownRequestType = 204,
-    // Generic error code (comment is expected to be provided) GenericError = 205,
+    // Generic error code (comment required)
+    GenericError = 205,

     // A required request parameter is missing